14 Uncertainty

 The natural logarithm of our estimate, \(\log(\hat{\beta}_2)\), is

-Using Equation 14.4, we compute the delta method estimate of \(\text{Var}\left [\log(\hat{\beta}_2)\right ]\).
-Then, we take the square root to obtain the standard error of \(\log(\hat{\beta}_2)\).
+Using Equation 14.4, we compute the delta method estimate of \(\text{Var}\left [\log(\hat{\beta}_2)\right ]\), and we take its square root to obtain the standard error.

-sqrt(v / b_2^2)
+sqrt(v / b2^2)

 library(marginaleffects)